readthedocs/ethical-ad-server/docs/user-guide/administration.rst

 Assuming an advertiser has a connected Stripe Customer ID, invoices can be created for an advertiser directly from the ad server.
-In the advertiser admin, select "Create draft invoice for customer" from the actions dropdown, select an advertiser, and click Go.
+In the advertiser admin section or in flight administration (for admins, not advertisers), select "Create draft invoice" from the actions dropdown, select an advertiser or the flights to invoice for, and click Go.
-This will create a draft invoice for the advertiser in Stripe which can customized and sent.
+This will create a draft invoice for the advertiser in Stripe which can customized further and sent.